-Our group, has studied the Israel - to - U.S.

-information flow in its entirety, from origin

-of events and statements

-abroad to reaction to their communication - or non-communication in the United States.
+Our group has studied the Israel-to-U.S. information flow in its entirety, from origin of events and statements abroad to reaction to their communication -- or non-communication -- in the United States.

-As each day seemed to bring new strains on the attitudes of the American public towards Israel, it appeared likely that, at the very least, guidelines of some kind were needed so that friends of Israel would not so often be in the position of underreacting, over-reacting or mis-reacting to each new situation as it occurred.
+As each day seemed to bring new strains on the attitudes of the American public towards Israel, it appeared likely that, at the very least, guidelines of some kind were needed so that friends of Israel would not so often be in the position of under-reacting, over-reacting or mis-reacting to each new situation as it occurred.

 One of our first needs was for some reliable, up-to-date information on the attitudes of Americans towards Israel and the Middle East.
-Accordingly, a survey on this subject was done in March, 1977, by Yankelovich, Skelly & White, Inc. This poll found that public support for Israel then and over the previous two years --- while strong --- had certain weaknesses.
+Accordingly, a survey on this subject was done in March 1977, by Yankelovich, Skelly & White, Inc. This poll found that public support for Israel then and over the previous two years -- while strong -- had certain weaknesses.

-In the nine months that followed a whole series of polls conducted by others but monitored and analyzed by Yankelovich showed support for Israel to be declining in American public opinion.
+In the nine months that followed, a whole series of polls conducted by others, but monitored and analyzed by Yankelovich, showed support for Israel to be declining in American public opinion.

-To a certain extent, the less committed segments of opinion on Middle East issues can be expected to be volatile, swaying with events.
+To a certain extent, the segments of opinion less committed on Middle East issues can be expected to be volatile, swaying with events.
 President Sadat visited Israel on November 18 and 19, 1977.
 A Louis Harris and Associates survey had asked the question in October of that year: "Do you feel Israel really wants a just peace in the Middle East, reluctantly wants a just peace or does not want peace?"

-At that time 55 per cent responded "yes" to "really wants a just peace."
-By the year's end the figure dropped to 51 per cent.
-In the same period, the number of people who thought Israel "reluctantly" wanted peace rose from 20 to 27 per cent, while those who thought did not want a just settlement edged from 6 to 8 per cent.
+At that time 55% responded "yes" to "really wants a just peace."
+By the year's end the figure dropped to 51%.
+In the same period, the number of people who thought Israel "reluctantly" wanted peace rose from 20% to 27%, while those who thought Israel did not want a just settlement edged from 6% to 8%.

-Conversely, the same question about Egypt turned up 37 per cent/who believed that nation really wanted peace in October.

-By late December and early January, the figure had climbed to 52 per cent.
+Conversely, the same question about Egypt turned up 37% who believed that nation really wanted peace in October.
+By late December and early January, the figure had climbed to 52%.

-A national sample polled by Gallup found that the 46 per cent of Americans who were more with Israel than the Arab nations before President Sadat's peace initiative had shrunk to 33 per cent afterwards.
+A national sample polled by Gallup found that the 36% of Americans who lent more support to Israel than to the Arab nations before President Sadat's peace initiative had shrunk to 33% afterwards.